maurice-35/sei-project-3/README.md

 - Start the database mongod --dbpath ~/data/db.

-#  How to use Tails & Whiskers
+#  How to use Tails and Whiskers
 - Landing page where users can register or login.
 - Users can also add products on pet profiles.